Battle of Herat (1598)

-Battle of Herat (1598) — It is a battle that took place on August 9, 1598 between the Shaybanid Khanate and the Safavid Empire for Khorasan and Balkh.
+Battle of Herat took place on August 9, 1598, between the Shaybanid Khanate and the Safavid Empire for Khorasan and Balkh.
 The battle resulted in the complete defeat of the Uzbeks and Safavid Empire fully restored its power in Khorasan and got back the region.

 Background

 During the reign of Shah Muhammad Khudabanda, the Safavid Empire was experiencing deep internal turmoil.
 During this period of turmoil, in which the Shah's weakness played an important role, the empire was attacked by its neighbors to the east and west.
 In 1578, Shaybanids which took an advantage of the Ottoman Empire's declaration of war on the Safavid Empire, attacked the Safavids from the east.
 The Ottoman-Shaybanid alliance forced the Safavid Empire to wage war on two fronts.
 After the defeat against the Ottoman Empire in the west, the Astrakhanid dynasty, which replaced the Shaybanid dynasty, attacked Khorasan and captured it.

 In 1587, Shah Mohammad Khodabanda was succeeded by his young son Shah Abbas.
 He set himself the task of returning all the lost lands.
 Shah Abbas, who signed an unpleasant peace with the Ottoman Empire, started reforms including an active army and tried to centralize his state.
 Despite the fact that the most dangerous enemy of the Safavid Empire was on its western border, Shah Abbas was aware that it would be very difficult to fight them yet.
 Therefore, he decided that it would be more appropriate to eliminate the threat of the enemy in the east at the first stage.
 In 1597, Shah Abbas began a campaign against the Uzbeks.
 Many of the main cities of Khorasan were captured.
 Mashhad was easily subordinated to the Safavid army.
 However, the Uzbek commander Din Mohammad escaped alive and managed to escape to Herat.
 On August 9, 1598, the Safavid army approached Herat.